-I recently presented at Agile Tour Sydney (see a snippet above) on how the company I am the UX lead for, Elastic Grid, transitioned from being a digital agency into a product platform house and how the four values of Agile helped this challenging process.
-Anyway, I thought it would be an good idea to share the story to a wider audience and elaborate a little on the points I made, so here goes...
+I recently presented at Agile Tour Sydney (see a snippet below) on how Elastic Grid (where I am the UX Lead), transitioned from being agency to a product, and how the four values of Agile helped this challenging process.

-Elastic Grid is a B2B marketing platform which allows vendors (manufacturers or suppliers) reach end customers via their partner (re-seller) community.
-This is done by hosting complex Multi-Touch co-brand-able Lead Nurture Campaigns that sales and marketing teams can leverage to target their customers easily.
+Elastic Grid is a B2B marketing platform which enables vendors (manufacturers or suppliers) to reach end-customers via their partner (or re-seller) community.
+This is done by hosting complex Multi-Touch co-brand-able Lead Nurture Campaigns that Partner Sales & Marketing teams can leverage to target their customers easily and effectively.

-Elastic Digital, as we were previously known, was split into multiple single skilled teams of producers, designers, front-end and back-end developers focused on delivering digital campaigns and other creative solutions to our clients.
-Though the solutions were predominately around demand generation and sales enablement not all were hosted on the previous version of our platform and many were stand alone concepts.
+Elastic Digital, as we were previously known, was split into multiple single skilled teams; producers, designers, front-end and back-end developers focused on delivering digital campaigns and other creative solutions to our clients.
+Though the solutions were predominately around demand generation and sales enablement, not all were hosted on the previous version of our platform, as many were stand alone concepts.

-We basically would do anything requested and I remember joking that we were selling ourselves like a local print shop.
-A design for a mouse pad was the furthest we strayed from our core offering.
+Basically, we would (as an agency does) do anything requested by our clients and I remember joking that we were selling ourselves like a local print shop.
+A design for a mouse pad was the furthest we strayed from our core offering...

-What was apparent, was the lack of ownership of the deliverable solutions and extreme waterfall nature of our processes.
-There were times I was updating a few words of text on a design so that it could be reviewed again by the client for final sign-off, only to then return with feedback about something else entirely.
-That feedback would often end up on some other designers plate because I had already been scheduled to work on updating another design (usually something I didn't work on in the first place) which had returned from another client with feedback.
+What was apparent, was the lack of ownership of the deliverable solutions and extreme Waterfall nature of our processes.
+There were times I was updating a few words of text on a design so that it could be reviewed again by the client for final sign-off, only to then have it returned with feedback about something else entirely.
+That feedback, in-turn would often end up on another designer's plate because I had already been scheduled to work on updating another design, which I didn't work on in the first place.
 I would have no context of what it was or what it was meant to do.
 It was confusing and frustrating.

 The Grid platform as it was known at the time, was only a part of our business and far and away the most effective in generating a return on investment for our clients and their partners.
 That being said, we were focusing heavily on creative digital projects for immediate revenue with less investment and focus on the platform itself.